Working to improve the lives of children and adults with mental illnesses and their families

 Children’s Challenging Behaviors - Raising a child or adolescent with challenging behaviors can be difficult.
 In this course a trained and experienced parent will provide information to help you understand typical behaviors versus challenging behaviors that require intervention.
 Learn when and how to seek help, develop parenting strategies, learn the ins and outs of special education and other educational supports, and discover community and county resources available to you and your child.
 You are not alone!
 Join us at this valuable and informative workshop.

-Adult Foster Care Mental Health Certification Training - This training is designed for staff working in adult foster care facilities and is a result of legislation that was passed in 2012 that approved the mental health certification option for corporate adult foster care providers.
-This training meets the seven hours of annual training as required under the law and includes the topics of mental health diagnoses, crisis response and deescalation techniques, treatment options, recovery, medications and their side effects, co-occurring disorder, community resources and more.
+Mental Health Certification Training - Adult Foster Care Mental Health Certification Training - This training is designed for staff working in adult foster care facilities and is a result of legislation that was passed in 2012 that approved the mental health certification option for corporate adult foster care providers.
+The training is open to the public and is appropriate for anyone who may come into contact with an individual experiencing a mental health crisis.
+It includes the topics of mental health diagnoses, crisis response and deescalation techniques, treatment options, recovery, medications and their side effects, co-occurring disorder, community resources and more.
 There is a $75 fee for this training - includes lunch and materials.
+(Register, here.)

 Means Restriction Education - Newly designed training is for medical professionals, crisis responders, and mental health center staff to learn how to educate families on the importance of restricting access to lethal means when a family member is at risk of suicide.
 This 1.5 hour training includes how to develop safe options for gun removal and storage, and how to secure medications.
 Contact Donna, 651-645-2948 x101.